- New book release:

 About the Author

-H. Pishro-Nik is a faculty member in the Department of Electrical and Computer Engineering at the University of Massachusetts Amherst.
-He received a B.S. degree from Sharif University of Technology, and M.Sc. and Ph.D. degrees from Georgia Institute of Technology, all in Electrical and Computer Engineering.
+H. Pishro-Nik is a professor in the Department of Electrical and Computer Engineering at the University of Massachusetts Amherst.
+He received his B.S. degree from Sharif University of Technology, and M.Sc. and Ph.D. degrees from Georgia Institute of Technology, all in Electrical and Computer Engineering.
 His research interests include Information Theory, Error Control Coding, and mathematical analysis of wireless networks.